Royal Brunei Airlines: From national independence: 1984–1991

-Rapid expansion: 1992–1996
+Rapid expansion: 1992–1997

 With the airline's rapid expansion, the 737s were sold, replaced by the Boeing 767.
 Before that, 757-200s served the airline between Brunei, the Middle East, and Gatwick.

-The delivery of the first Boeing 767 (after a leased 767-200 registered CC-CEX) broke a world record, when it flew 17 hours and 22 minutes non-stop from Boeing's factory in Seattle to Jomo Kenyatta International Airport, Nairobi, on its way to Brunei.
+The delivery of the first Boeing 767 (after a leased 767-200 registered CC-CEX) broke a world record when it flew 17 hours and 22 minutes non-stop from Boeing's factory in Seattle to Jomo Kenyatta International Airport, Nairobi, on its way to Brunei.
 Seven more 767s were delivered, taking the fleet to eight Boeing 767s and two Boeing 757s (one of the 757s was sold to fund the purchase of the new 767s).

 In March 1993, Abu Dhabi was added to the route network, through which flights to Frankfurt and Jeddah, were re-routed instead of Dubai.
-Bali was the second Indonesian city to be added to the network in May during the year.
+Bali was the second Indonesian city to be added to the network in May of the year.
 Flights to the third European destination, Zürich, commenced in August 1993 via Kuala Lumpur and another new destination, Bahrain.
-Before the end of the year, the airline were inaugurating services to Beijing (October) and Cairo (November), via Kuala Lumpur and Bahrain, respectively.
+Before the end of the year, the airline was inaugurating services to Beijing (October) and Cairo (November), via Kuala Lumpur and Bahrain, respectively.
 Royal Brunei Airlines sold its last Boeing 737 to Aloha Airlines.

 The growth of the network continued in 1994.
-The delivery of two Fokker 50s were used to start services to Miri and Labuan in east Malaysia of the same year.
+The delivery of two Fokker 50s was used to start services to Miri and Labuan in east Malaysia of the same year.
 Flights to Brisbane and Osaka were also commenced in June and December, respectively; (the Brisbane service was initially routed via Darwin but later upgraded to a non-stop flight).
 The desire to link all the major oil and gas cities on Borneo saw the addition of Balikpapan to the route network in December.

 Also in 1994, services began to Kolkata via Singapore and then on towards Dubai.
 Two Dornier 228s were purchased in the same year, and leased to the Malaysian regional carrier, Hornbill Skyways, to connect Brunei by air to Mulu Airport.
-Services to Cairo and Kolkata (via Singapore) were suspended mid-1995 due to low passenger numbers.
+Services to Cairo and Kolkata (via Singapore) were suspended in mid-1995 due to low passenger numbers.

 The F-50s were replaced by the larger and more comfortable Fokker 100 (used, from previous owner Swissair) in 1996, which fuelled expansion to Bintulu.
 The route to Zürich was suspended in September 1996, to enable Royal Brunei to commence daily services to London Heathrow.
 Some London flights were routed through Yangon and Abu Dhabi, instead of via Singapore and Dubai; however, Yangon proved uneconomical and was discontinued the following year.